almost-good/sugar-and-spice/README.md

 ### **Business Objectives**
 As the business:
 1. We want to attract customers with our modern design.
-2. We want accessible website for any of our potentional customers.
+2. We want an accessible website for any of our potential customers.
 3. We want to clarify what the customer can expect from us.
-4. We want to help the customer find the perfect scent for them, by providing them with information about different scents that we offer.
+4. We want to help the customer find the perfect scent for them by providing them with information about the different scents we offer.
 5. We want to show the customer portfolio of our previous work.
-6. We want to make ordering process simple for the customer.
+6. We want to make the ordering process simple for the customer.
 7. We want to get an order from the customer.

 ### **User Stories**
 As a user:
-1. I want to have clear sense what the site is about.
+1. I want to have a clear sense of what the site is about.
 2. I want to be able to easily navigate the site and in an intuitive way.
-3. I want to be able to interact with a page in a way that I am already accustomed to.
+3. I want to interact with a page in a way that I am already accustomed to.
 4. I want to be able to view the site on a device of my choosing.
-5. I want to know what am I supposed to do to order a candle.
+5. I want to know what I should do to do to order a candle.
 6. I want to know what kind of product I can expect.
 7. I want to check out what kind of candle scents they are currently offering.
 8. I want to check out which scents are most popular.
 9. I want to educate myself in regard to different scents and see what they are about.
 10. I want to see what kind of candles they have already done.
-11. I want to be able to contact site owners so I can get more information or to make an order.
+11. I want to be able to contact site owners so I can get more information or make an order.

 Back to [Table of Contents](#table-of-contents)